Amish Country Pennsylvania, USA Travel Guide

 Public transportation within Lancaster County is limited, especially in the rural areas.
 However, options exist, mainly within Lancaster City.
 Specialized transportation options enhance the Amish Country experience.

-Several local companies offer guided bus tours of Amish Country.
-These are normally include stops at a variety of attractions and narration about Amish life.
+Numerous local companies offer guided bus tours of Amish Country.
+These are normally include stops at various attractions and narration about Amish life.

 Cable cars, funiculars, or other unique local transport types are not in Pennsylvania The Amish region.

-Consider a mix of driving, walking, plus purpose-built tours to enjoy the region fully.
+Consider a mix of driving, walking, and specific tours to enjoy the region fully.